-Shelly Kreiczer Levy is an assistant professor at the Academic Center of Law and Business.
-She obtained her PhD (law) in from Tel Aviv University, in the direct track for doctoral studies (2009).
-Following her graduation from law school, she clerked for Supreme Court Chief Justice Aharon Barak.
-Shelly was also a visiting researcher at Yale Law School (2008).
-Kreiczer-Levy's research interests are located at the intersection of property law and family law, including inheritance law, trusts and estates, and intergenerational home sharing.
-Recently, she co-organized an international workshop on intergenerational justice (http://www.clb.ac.il/workshops/2013) and is a guest editor of the Journal Law & Ethic of Human Rights, volume 8.
+Shelly Kreiczer Levy is an associate professor (senior lecturer) at the College of Law and Business.
+She holds an LL.
+B. (2004) and a PhD (2009) from Tel Aviv University law school.
+She clerked for Supreme Court Chief Justice Aharon Barak, and was a visiting researcher at Yale Law School (2008).
+Her research interests are located at the intersection of property law and family law, and she is particularly interested in the potential of property institutions to provide a progressive vision for the family.
+She specializes in inheritance law, trusts and estates, the family home and intergenerational cohabitation, and most recently, she has been working on the effect of the sharing economy on property theory.
+Her publications include: